SecureIdentityAlliance/osia/src/doc/02 - functional.rst

    The PR, upon reception of the birth event, will update the identity registry with this new identity using:

-   - ``getPersonAttributes``: to get the attributes of interest to the PR for the parents and the new child.
+   - ``readPersonAttributes``: to get the attributes of interest to the PR for the parents and the new child.

 Death Use Case
 """"""""""""""